X16Community/x16-smc-bootloader/README.md

 ### Send Data Packets

-The new firmware is transmitted to the bootloader in data packets.
+The new firmware is transmitted to the bootloader over the I2C bus.
+The transmission is divided into data packets.
 Each packet holds eight bytes of firmware data and one checksum byte, a total of nine bytes.

 The checksum is the two's complement of the sum of the previous bytes within the packet.